 Understanding the contact rules will help you maximize your opportunities and establish relationships with women’s golf coaches at the schools you’re interested in.
 Plus, it’s an easy way to check that your recruiting is on track.
 For example, if you know coaches are allowed to reach out to athletes after their sophomore year, then you want to make sure to get on their radar before that point.

 NCAA Division 1 and Division 2 golf coaches follow specific regulations established by the NCAA.
-They can begin to contact recruits starting June 15 after their sophomore year, which includes calling, texting, emailing and sending direct messages.
+Division 1 coaches begin to contact recruits starting June 15 after their sophomore year, which includes calling, texting, emailing and sending direct messages.
 They can even make verbal offers to student-athletes at this time.
+Division 2 coaches can contact recruits at any time.

 Beginning August 1 before junior year, recruits can partake in unofficial and official visits.